All Episodes

 I appreciate it.

-So, you know, they have a 30,000 follower account, and that's kind of the thing where when people themselves don't even know how they're getting paid, or they do not have a particularly large number of impressions.
+And that's kind of the thing where when people themselves don't even know how they're getting paid or they do not have a particularly large number of impressions, let's say like 10 million impressions in comparison to the 100 million that an Ashley St. Clair might have, it just leads us, you know, to not know.

-You know, and I wonder too, I I wonder too, because this always comes into play, and I know that X has been trying their best to get rid of bots and bot spamming and stuff like that.
+And I know that X has been trying their best to get rid of bots and bot spamming and stuff like that.

-I I wonder, because there's that one video glitch that people use to get hundreds of thousands of views.
+I wonder, because there's that one video glitch that people use to get hundreds of thousands of views.

 I think they like glitch it so it registers as a view, even if you just scroll over it.

-Um but maybe there's maybe there's different glitches that people have found out how to rig their numbers and get a bigger payout.
+But maybe there's maybe there's different glitches that people have found out how to rig their numbers and get a bigger payout.

 I mean, perhaps that's a case.

-Yeah, I mean, botting on a lot of these platforms has always kind of been an issue, but you know, as things like AI get more advanced, you know, although there's lots of different tools for X to use to try to you know isolate and really discourage bot usage.
+Yeah, I mean, botting on a lot of these platforms has always kind of been an issue, but you know, as things like AI get more advanced, you know, although there's lots of different tools for X to use to try to, you know, isolate and really discourage bot usage.

-So it's kind of one of those deals where uh yeah, there's a lot of different things that are at play, and I certainly would not be surprised if people are leveraging some of those types of things, which many people don't know.
+And I certainly would not be surprised if people are leveraging some of those types of things, which many people don't know.

 You know, you can buy followers and things like that, you know, fairly easily.

-All right, more hands.
+All right, Don.

 Yeah, let's just keep going to people that are trying to speak here.